Reasons to Join the National Landlords Association

 There is increasing pressure and expectation that landlords should take a professional attitude towards their lettings business.
 I’ve already talked about the support we can provide through our advice information and guidance and the opportunity to network with other landlords.
 The NLA works with a range of partners to offer trusted products and services that are vetted before they are put out to the network, ensuring what’s on offer is reliable and tailored to their use.

 In particular, being a member will enhance your credibility, giving recognition to every responsible landlord.
 It also helps you keep up-to-date on the latest information and legislative changes in the PRS.
-Whatever your status, most landlords face the same regulatory and legal challenges, currently governing the private residential lettings sector (PRS) – regulation you may be unaware of if you aren’t a member of a landlords’ association.
+Whatever your status, most landlords face the same regulatory and legal challenges, currently governing the PRS – regulation you may be unaware of if you aren’t a member of a landlords’ association.
 The repercussions of not understanding these regulations can be very costly.

 Unlike other member organisations, we devote a great deal of time to changing the frequently unfair negative characterisation of landlords.
 For instance, we launched a campaign on the benefits of the PRS, which sought to change the pervasive stereotype that landlords are the only ones who can benefit from the PRS.
-The campaign, which can be accessed here, focused on how it’s possible to be at once a landlord, interested in making money, and a socially conscious member of society,
+The campaign focused on how it’s possible to be at once a landlord, interested in making money, and a socially conscious member of society,

-Our other work around landlords’ mental health and our guidance to landlords on dealing with domestic violence has also brought attention to the hidden issues landlords face that the media and the wider public may have not considered before.
+Our other workaround landlords’ mental health and our guidance to landlords on dealing with domestic violence have also brought attention to the hidden issues landlords face that the media and the wider public may have not considered before.